Representative-Office-Thailand

 • A copy of the representative’s passport, which includes:

-• A signed and notarized copy of the Non-Immigrant Visa B, if the representative has signed it before entering Thailand.
+• A signed and notarized copy of the Non-Immigrant Visa B, if the representative signs it before entering Thailand.

-• If signed in Thailand, a copy of the entry stamp page and signature card.
+• If the representative signs it in Thailand, a copy of the entry stamp page and signature card.

 • Submit a letter of authorization from the applicant.
-This is usually a foreign lawyer, and this document must also be signed and notarized.
+This is usually a foreign lawyer, and this document must also be signed and notarized by the relevant authority.

 It must translate all of the above documents into Thai.
 Please note that it is not necessary to use an authorized translation.